de-ci-phe-red-LABS/ctf-1/9_webcrypto/README.md

 # Welcome To The Challenge

+### Some Background For This Challenge
+> Because of a large data theft at a major corporation, a large number of encrypted passkeys were dumped onto the internet.
+The targeted corporation, out of concern for their clients, decided to make an oracle available which would check the passkeys by decrypting them, thus checking for frauds.

-Given to you is an encrypted text in the file `task`.
+Given to you is the encrypted __master key__ in the file `task`.
 Your job is to CTF.

-You also have access to an online formatting oracle.

 The oracle is available at `https://ctf-iitbhilai.herokuapp.com/oracle` To interact with the oracle, you need to pass a `content` argument.